 A common ask from our customers has been to enable indexing of videos or batches of videos, without manually providing their language.
 This is especially important for batch uploads.
 To support this, we have introduced automatic spoken language identification to Video Indexer.
 The identified language is used to invoke the appropriate speech-to-text model.

 LID is based on state of the art Deep Learning applied on the audio.
-LID currently supports eight languages including English, Chinese, French, German, Italian, Japanese, Spanish, and Russian.
+LID currently supports nine languages including English, Chinese, French, German, Italian, Japanese, Spanish, Russian, and Portuguese.
 It works with high accuracy for high-to-mid quality recordings.
 We are working on adding more languages to the list, so stay tuned.